weizheng1910/pinspiration/readme.md

 # Pinspiration

-For this week's lab you and a partner will be creating Pinspiration, an idea-sharing platform that functions just like [this little website](https://www.pinterest.com/)!
+You will be creating Pinspiration, an idea-sharing platform that functions just like [this little website](https://www.pinterest.com/)!

 ## Technical Summary